 - There are no gender requirements.

-The regular season is 11 weeks long, with two weeks of playoffs.
-All teams get to play during the playoffs, but only the top four will compete for first place.
+The regular season is 12 weeks long, with one week of playoffs.
+The top four teams will play in the playoffs, the remaining teams will play a just-for-fun match.
 Teams must maintain an overall Spirit Point rating of three to play in the finals.
 No new subs can play during the playoffs (no ringers).

 Spirit points are awarded to the opposing team at the end of each match, on a scale of 0-5.